Sitecore/container-deployment/README.md

 ## Documentation

-Official documentation on Sitecore container deployment files can be found here: TBD
+Official documentation on Sitecore container deployment files can be found here: https://dev.sitecore.net/

+Please browse to the relevant product (for example, SXP) and locate Installation Guides in the "Download options for Sitecore Container deployments" section.

 ## Support